Endocrine bone disease: Diagnosis

 Bone disease is common among the elderly individual, but adolescents can be diagnosed with this disorder as well.
 There are many bone disorders such as osteoporosis, Paget's disease, hypothyroidism.
 Although there are many forms of bone disorders, they all have one thing in common; abnormalities of specific organs involved, deficiency in vitamin D or low Calcium in diet, which results in poor bone mineralization.

-Management

 Epidemiology

 Endocrine disorder is more common in women than men, as it is associated with menstrual disorders.